paulkarpenko/us-code-ui/uscode/title-31-money-and-finance/chapter-091-government-corporations.md

   (G) the Regional Banks for Cooperatives.

-  (H) the Rural Telephone Bank when the ownership, control, and operation of the Bank are converted under section 410(a) of the Rural Electrification Act of 1936 ([7 U.S.C.
-950(a)](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title7-section950/a&num=0&edition=prelim)).

-  (I) the Financing Corporation.
+  (H) the Financing Corporation.

-  (J) the Resolution Trust Corporation.
+  (I) the Resolution Trust Corporation.

-  (K) the Resolution Funding Corporation.
+  (J) the Resolution Funding Corporation.

 (3) “wholly owned Government corporation” means—